RE3-Github-Organization/circle2web/content/_index.md

 ---
 title: Squared Circle Security
 description: Cybersecurity is not a point product.
-It’s a strategy aligned with relevant business needs and evolving risks.
+It’s a continuous strategy aligned with relevant business needs and evolving risks.
 sections:
 - title: Square the Circle
   description_markdown: "Squaring the circle is a problem proposed by ancient geometers.